safiahasan29/Serverless_Microservice_Architecture/README.md

 2. Optimize and enhance the performance of your API to deliver a seamless user experience.
 3. Identify any bottlenecks, latency issues, or failures to ensure the scalability of your system.

-## Performing API Performance Testing using Postman
+## Performing API Performance and Load Testing using Postman

 Follow these steps to conduct API performance testing using Postman: